 Brazil has among the most flexible regulations on gene editing and other new breeding techniques (NBTs) of crops and food.
-Changes introduced in January 2018 determined that NBTs should not be regulated as transgenic GMOs because no genes are inserted from other (e.g. foreign) species.
+Changes introduced in January 2018 determined that NBTs should not be regulated as transgenic GMOs when no genes are retained from other (e.g. foreign) species.
 Each product is evaluated on a case-by-case-basis.
 Regulations focus on the characteristics of the final product, as does the US, rather than the process used to create the product, as is the case in the EU.
 The government assesses the risk level of each newly developed plant or food, whether new genetic material was introduced and whether the product has already been approved for commercialization in other countries, and responds to the applicant within 20-90 business days.

 Genetically modified organisms (GMOs) are governed by the National Technical Commission for Biosafety (CTNBio), which sets safety standards for GMOs.
-In 2018, CTNBio declared that new breeding techniques that do not introduce foreign genes would not be considered GMOs.
+In 2018, CTNBio declared that new breeding techniques that do not possess foreign genes would not be considered GMOs.
 The resolution establishes the requirements for whether a product can be exempt from the GMO regulatory framework.

 - Spicy tomato: The Federal University of Viçosa developed a tomato with capsaicinoids, the compounds that give spicy peppers their heat.